Who Uses IPOR and for What?

 The on-chain components are meant for other protocols to build upon.
 If a third party protocol developer would like to reference the on-chain index rates, they are free to do so in their smart contracts.
 One thing to note is that the on-chain publication of the indices are subsidized by the IPOR DAO as well as derivative contract takers.
 In case a protocol should want to subsidize publishing of the IPOR rates as well to provide more granular rates on chain (published more frequently) this is a welcome prospect!
 Please contact the development teams using the links indicated on ipor.io and see Public Request to Publish IPOR.

 Hedging Interest Rates (Fixing Your Rates) IPOR is a composite of the interest rates from multiple credit markets.
 Therefore if you want to hedge your loans and cover basis risk you would need to distribute your loans between multiple markets to closely follow the IPOR.
 Or alternatively use products that use IPOR as an interest rate.
 You may also hedge the position on a single market however the index may move differently than the rates on a single market.
 Example: Let’s say you’re taking USDC loan using floating / adjustable rate.
 If the rate goes up, you will have to pay more interest on your loan.
-You will need a product that will earn you interest if the rate will go up.
-Hence you want to be “long“ interest rates or in other words you want to “pay fixed and receive floating“.
+You will need a product that will protect you if the rate goes up.
+Hence you want to “pay fixed and receive floating“.
 This way if the interest rate goes up - you will pay more in interest on your loan, but this will be offset by the earnings on interest rate swap.
 Should the interest rates go down, your swap will lose but those losses will be offset by the lower interest on your loan.
 This way your interest rate is fixed and you don't need to worry about it changing.
-If you want to hedge a deposit then you reverse this structure: go “short“ interest rates or in other words “receive fixed and pay floating“.
+If you want to hedge a deposit then you reverse this structure: “receive fixed and pay floating“.
 This behavior might be typical for a lender who does not want to lose potential income in case the rate of return drops.

 NB: This will be tied to the term of the swap, and the initial IRS will be a maximum of 28 days.